PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 For your accounting, you'll want to do the bare minimum to be legally compliant and not sued by the IRS; and have financial reports to look at so you can nod and go "hmm, yes we are still burning money at an alarming rate."
 Unless you are a finance-driven business, the first 2 years are _not_ the time to be optimizing your financial reporting.

-We use <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.tryfondo.com/">Fondo</a> (US only) and it is unbelievably good .
+We use [Fondo](https://www.tryfondo.com/) (US only) and it is unbelievably good .
 It becomes your outsourced finance team, and you submit everything through a shared Slack channel with them or via an online portal, which is remarkably straightforward to use.
 Fondo will handle your tax returns, annual filing and also send you monthly management reports.
 It charges on a sliding scale based on your expenses, so I’m not sharing what we pay here for confidentiality reasons.

 > **Time suck alert:** There is no need to do bookkeeping in Xero or QuickBooks yourself – it is not a good use of your time, even if it is slightly cheaper.
 I know some founders who still do this even after they have hired an ops person.
 Baffling.